armcknight/motherforker/README.md

 Automatically clone and/or fork every repo in the dependency tree of a project.

-There have been several high-profile breakages in the open-source software supply-chain.
-Forking dependencies can mitigate codebases disappearing, changing in undesirable ways, or being taken over and being injected with malware.
-Keeping those forks on a server you control can prevent delays caused by service incidents in GitHub, AWS, etc. If that server is colocated with the build machine on a LAN, build times may see improved performance as well.
+High-profile incidents in the open-source software supply-chain are not merely theoretical; they're a real risk, and happen with some regularity.
+Forking dependencies can mitigate [packages disappearing](https://news.ycombinator.com/item?id=16092132), [changing in undesirable ways](https://news.ycombinator.com/item?id=29863672), or being [taken over](https://news.ycombinator.com/item?id=29122098) and/or [injected with malware](https://news.ycombinator.com/item?id=30717382).
+Keeping packages on a server you control can prevent delays caused by [service outages in GitHub](https://news.ycombinator.com/item?id=30790593), [AWS](https://news.ycombinator.com/item?id=29473630), etc. If that server is colocated with the build machine on a LAN, build times may see improved performance as well.

-However, manually forking every repo in a dependency tree that may contain thousands of codebases is impossible.
+However, manually forking every repo in a dependency tree that may contain thousands of packages is impossible.
 We need an automated solution.

 ## A note on terminology